WCAG 3 Introduction

 Status: Draft for Review

-We are seeking input from evaluators, developers, designers, project managers, policy makers, people with disabilities, and others — particularly on:
+We seek input from evaluators, developers, designers, project managers, policy makers, people with disabilities, and others.

 We also welcome comments on the goals and parameters in Requirements for WCAG 3.0.

-Additionally, we welcome comments on ways that the Accessibility Guidelines Working Group can better support your review, feedback, or inclusion in the process of creating WCAG 3.
+Additionally, we welcome comments on ways that the Accessibility Guidelines Working Group can better support your review, feedback, and inclusion in the process of creating WCAG 3.
+Please e-mail these to firstname.lastname@example.org

 WCAG 3 Draft Approach